nd7-dev/nd7-core/README.md

 </details>

-Any of the other documented events (`SubagentStart`, `SubagentStop`, `Notification`, `PreCompact`, `CwdChanged`, …) can be added by hand the same way and will be recorded as `kind: hook`.
+You can add any of the other documented events (`SubagentStart`, `SubagentStop`, `Notification`, `PreCompact`, `CwdChanged`, …) by hand the same way, and `nd7` records them as `kind: hook`.
 Two are worth leaving out unless you need them: `MessageDisplay` fires per batch of streamed assistant text and was 37% of all frames in a test session, and `PostToolBatch` repeats every tool response of a batch.

 Notes, from the Claude Code hooks reference (https://code.claude.com/docs/en/hooks):